Spanish & Portuguese

 Teaching and research focused on 19th, 20th and 21st century Spanish peninsular literature and cultural history.

 At Wellesley I have tried to keep my research connected to the areas in which I teach.
 I have developed courses on Spanish poetry, post-Civil War Spanish narrative, 19th-century Spanish literature and culture, the cultural connections between Spain and the United States, the cultures and civilizations of Spain, as well as two seminars.
 One seminar is devoted to the poet and playwright Federico García Lorca, and the other explores modernity and avant-garde in Spain.
-Since January 2003 I have organized, directed, and taught a Wintersession course in Barcelona called "Barcelona and the Spirit of Modernity, 1859-Present".
+Since January 2003 I have organized, directed, and taught a Wintersession course in Barcelona called "Barcelona and the Spirit of Modernity, 1859-Present."
+In 2011 I was awarded the Pinanski Prize for Excellence in Teaching.